danielabar/meblog/src/markdown/rails-slack-app-part1.md

 end
 ```

-One thing to be aware of: Every time you restart ngrok, it will assign a different forwarding address (on the free plan).
+**BUT:** Every time you restart ngrok, it will assign a different forwarding address (on the free plan).
 Also, if this project is going to be worked on by a team of developers, every developer running ngrok on their laptop will have a different forwarding address.
 So hard-coding a specific ngrok address in the config file as shown above will be awkward because it will require everyone to edit it and result in merge conflicts in version control.

 This can be resolved by introducing an environment variable: `SERVER_HOST_NAME`.
 Add it to the `.env` file in the project root (recall this file is gitignored), for example: